Ketevan Andronikashvili

-Ketevan Andronikashvili (ქეთევან ანდრონიკაშვილი; 1754 – 3 June 1782) was a Georgian noblewoman and the first wife of the future king George XII of Georgia.
+Princess Ketevan Andronikashvili (ქეთევან ანდრონიკაშვილი; 1754 – 3 June 1782) was a Georgian noblewoman and the first wife of the future king George XII of Georgia.
 She is known for the victory of Georgian cavalry under her personal command over the Lesgian mountaineers in 1778.

 Biography

-Princess Ketevan was born into the Andronikashvili family, one of the leading noble houses of the eastern Georgian kingdom of Kakheti, claiming their descent from the Byzantine Komnenos dynasty.
-Her father, Prince Papuna Andronikashvili, was a royal bailiff, mouravi, of the district of Kiziqi.
-The identity of her mother is unknown.
+Princess Ketevan was born into the Andronikashvili dynasty, one of the leading noble houses of the eastern Georgian kingdom of Kakheti, claiming their descent from the Byzantine Komnenos dynasty.
+Her father, Prince Papuna Andronikashvili, was a royal bailiff, mouravi, of the district of Kiziqi, while the identity of her mother is unknown.
 She had three brothers, Melkisedek, Iese, and Revaz.

-Princess Ketevan married George, the eldest son of King Heraclius II and heir apparent to the throne of the Kingdom of Kartli and Kakheti in 1766.
+Princess Ketevan married George, the eldest son of King Heraclius II and heir to the throne of the Kingdom of Kartli and Kakheti, in 1766.
 The marriage helped the Andronikashvili clan, especially Ketevan's brother Revaz, advance their cause at the royal court against the rival faction patronized by Heraclius II's consort Darejan Dadiani.
 By 1780, Darejan's party succeeded in reducing the Andronikashvili's influence, convincing Heraclius to remove Revaz Andronikashvili from the bailiffship of Kiziqi.
 Years later, in 1795, Prince Revaz would prevent the Kiziqian troops from coming to aid to the beleaguered king Heraclius, desperately battling the Persians at his capital city of Tbilisi.

-The 24-year-old Ketevan commanded a respect and admiration in October 1778 for her role in the action at Ghartiskari, an episode of the long-running conflict between the Georgians and the Lesgians.
+The 24-year-old Ketevan commanded a respect and admiration in October 1778, for her role in the action at Ghartiskari, an episode of the long-running conflict between the Georgians and the Lesgians.
 Encountered by a marauding band of some 500 Lesgian mountaineers on the road to Tbilisi, Ketevan personally led her entourage of 300 cavalrymen into fighting and won a victory.
 Upon hearing the news, Heraclius II met his daughter-in-law with full military honors at the entrance of Tbilisi.
 She died, aged 28, in Tbilisi in 1782 as a result of the complications of her last childbirth.
 She was buried at the David Gareja monastery.
 A year later, George married secondly to Princess Mariam Tsitsishvili.